prof-welch-psu-ist/pa3-bst/README.md

 ## Unit Testing

 Your tests should cover all the methods described above.
-I won't prescribe a fixed number other than to say that they should convince you that the they are working.
+I won't prescribe a fixed number other than to say that they should make the case that each operation is working as expected.

 ## Handin